shyyhs/shyyhs.github.io/_pages/about.md

 SubMerge: Merging Equivalent Subword Tokenizations for Subword Regularized Models in Neural Machine Translation.
 Accepted to The 25th Annual Conference of the European Association for Machine Translation (**EAMT 2024**).

-- **Haiyue Song**, Hour Kaing,and Raj Dabre.
+- **Haiyue Song**, Hour Kaing, and Raj Dabre.
 Linguistically Motivated Neural Machine Translation.
-Accepted to The 25th Annual Conference of the European Association for Machine Translation (**EAMT 2024**).
+(Tutorial) Accepted to The 25th Annual Conference of the European Association for Machine Translation (**EAMT 2024**).

 - Francois Meyer, **Haiyue Song**, Abhisek Chakrabarty, Jan Buys, Raj Dabre and Hideki Tanaka.